Russian electricity market: if you are not satisfied.

 Capacity mechanisms and decarbonization

 Консалтинг в энергетике

-Today, after 15-20 years past since electricity markets liberalization had taken place in most developed countries as well as in many developing ones, new challenges have arisen facing the world energy industry.
+Today, after 15-20 years past since electricity markets liberalization had taken place in the most developed countries as well as in many developing ones, new challenges have arisen facing the world energy industry.
 How to preserve energy services reliable and accessible for everyone in conditions of progressing trends of the world economy decarbonization?
 How would achievments of technological revolution serve to the public good and a new would harmoniously evolve from an old, not destroying it?
 That is an extremely difficult task to cope with which must be taken care of and resolved by all market actors.

 Market designs in electricity, capacity markets as an instrument for investments to generation as well as providing adequacy in midterm perspective have been being discussed world wide, especially in the last few years.
 A number of european countries, some provinces in Canada, states in Australia, where the only energy markets have been reigning over the electricity within last 20 years, introduce capacity mechanisms remuneration by the one way or another.
 The reason is obvious – a very fast proliferation of unstable renewables which squeeze out the traditional dispatchable generation from the market.
 Another reason having clearly manifested in the last two years is a necessity to find a way to handle the energy crises caused by politically motivated shortages of gas supply and by financial destabilization of covid times.
 The modern power markets need flexibility and that can be achieved only through comprehensive capacity mechanisms supporting rarely used but ready-to-go resources, preferrably low carbon ones.

 Another considerable trend having become noticeable in the last few years is a wide spread of Decentralized (Distributed) Energy Resources (DERs) mostly based on renewables with batteries as a balancing means.
 That in turn has required various platform solutions which radically transform current market designs and roles of its main actors.